AIGA/NY Chapter Board of Directors

 Steve Rura is currently a Creative Lead at Google Creative Lab, where he helps visually and conceptually direct product design, marketing, and advertising across the company.
 Before joining Google, he worked both independently and for various agencies as a graphic designer and art director, contributing to many clients such as Nike, Coca-Cola, Puma, Canon, and FedEx.
 He graduated with a BFA from Cooper Union, and now teaches at SVA.

-Forest Young is a designer, educator and Creative Director.
-As a creative lead in Interbrand’s New York studio, Forest works with critical clients and their agency teams to arrive at creatively compelling, conceptually-driven solutions that impact dramatic results in market.
-Focusing on the intersection of storytelling and technology, Forest is an ideation facilitator for select clients including Google, AT&T, YP, Microsoft and the ACLU.
-Forest has worked at frog, Brand New School, Push., The Coca-Cola Company and started his own atelier Forest Young in 2000.
-Forest is a Critic in graphic design at the Yale School of Art and a member of the MoMA R&D Salon.
-Forest’s work has been exhibited at MoMA, the Royal Ontario Museum, the Ka Center for Contemporary Art in Shanghai, Median Art Center in Beijing, the Worth Ryder Gallery at UC Berkeley, the San Francisco Center for the Book and at numerous international biennials.
-Forest received his MFA from the Yale School of Art where he was awarded the Mark Whistler Prize and completed undergraduate studies in Human Development at Cornell University.
+Forest Young is a designer and educator.
+He is creative lead in Interbrand’s New York studio, focusing on the intersection of storytelling and technology for select clients including AT&T, YP, Google, Microsoft and the ACLU.
+Forest is also a critic in graphic design at the Yale School of Art, a board member of the AIGA/NY, and is a member of the MoMA R&D Salon.
+His work has been exhibited at the MoMA and the Royal Ontario Museum and has won a Gold Design Lion at Cannes.
+Forest received his MFA from the Yale School of Art where he was awarded the Mark Whistler Prize.